wix/stylable/site/docs/guides/stylable-component-best-practices.md

 ## Justify your CSS declarations in comments

 A good way to validate minimal CSS is to add comments.
-There should be a few words clarifying why a certain declaration or ruleset combination is found in the stylesheet (ie, each of them should be justified):
+There should be a few words clarifying why a certain declaration or ruleset combination is found in the stylesheet.
+We recommend you justify each of them with a comment per this example.

 ```css
 .root {